 Manage the interaction between software and hardware in a robotic system.

-Apply search algorithms and motion planning techniques.
+Develop search algorithms and motion planning strategies.

 By the end of this training, participants will be able to: